STAT2255/2024/notes/note01-1_VirtualEnvironment.md

 * [PyPI](https://pypi.org/) contains more
   Python packages, while `conda` can package and distribute software for any language.
+* If you use `conda` to setup your python virtual evnironment, use `conda` to install python packages unless it is not available from the Anaconda repository.

 ```shell
 conda install matplotlib=3.7.1